nol166/JS-Closures/README.md

 ### Part 3: Lexical Scope (Student Activity)

-* Point students in the direction of the correct folder for this activity which can be found in the [Unsolved](Activities/02-Stu_Lexical-Scope/Unsolved) folder.
+* Point students in the direction of the correct folder for this activity, which can be found in the [Unsolved](Activities/02-Stu_Lexical-Scope/Unsolved) folder.

 * Have the students work together using the directions found in the [README.md](Activities/02-Stu_Lexical-Scope/README.md) file.